 Sanmenxia Henan, China Travel Guide

 Spring (March-May): Temperatures are mild, generally ranging from 10-20°C (50-68°F).
-This season is often dry but can bring windy conditions.
+This season is often dry but could result in windy conditions.
 The landscape begins to green, and flowers bloom, creating pleasant scenery.

 Summer (June-August): Hot and humid conditions define summer, with average temperatures between 25-32°C (77-90°F), often rising higher.
 Significant rainfall occurs, notably in July and August, which marks the rainy season.
 Expect heavy downpours.